tsiyuki/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

+Double forward slash " // " is used to put before a comment.

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

+JavaScript runs with HTML and CSS in most cases.
+To run the JavaScript code, first we need to put the code in the < script > tag.
+Then we could open the html file in a browser to run the program.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

+In JavaScript, `alert` and `console.log` are sililar in function to the `print` function in Python.
+I might use `console.log`, because this function would not jump out in front of the web page as `alert` function did.
+We could check the console to see the results and would not influence the users' experiences.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**